Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Related Work

-Multi-agent social simulation has long served as a foundation for studying collective behavior and cognitive evolution.
-Early work was largely built on rule-driven agent models or classical opinion-dynamics frameworks, where information diffusion over networks is described through pre-specified interaction rules\cite{degroot1974_reaching, friedkin1990_social}.
-Such formulations are analytically interpretable, yet they often rely on stylized cognitive assumptions and consequently struggle to capture heterogeneous perception in real social environments or to represent uncertainty as something agents can explicitly express\cite{lorenz2007_continuous, golub2010_naive, abm_meets_genai_2024}.
-Subsequent studies introduced probabilistic representations or stochastic processes to account for fluctuations in judgment and the impact of noise.
-Even so, many of these models operate on abstract network structures and provide limited constraints from concrete social context\cite{acemoglu2011_opinion, modeling_interpersonal_2024}.
-As deep learning matured, data-driven approaches were increasingly adopted to model social behavior and group-level outcomes---for instance, using regression or sequence models to predict individual actions or aggregate indicators\cite{kipf2018_neural, battaglia2018_relational, gnn_influencer_2024}.
-While these methods can deliver strong predictive accuracy, they typically emphasize static input--output mappings and offer only limited support for explaining the mechanisms of cognitive evolution under sustained, multi-step interaction\cite{gnn_social_rec_2023, inflect_dgnn_2023}.
-More recently, the natural language understanding and generation capabilities of large language models have accelerated their adoption in multi-agent systems.
-A growing body of work employs language models as agents' decision or generation modules to simulate phenomena such as dialogue, cooperation, and social bias\cite{park2023_generative, stanford_simulating_2023, llm_generative_abm_2024}.
-These results suggest that language models can produce socially plausible behavior patterns with internal consistency and contextual dependence.
-At the same time, many existing designs assume that agents operate in a global---or near-global---information environment, leaving perceptual heterogeneity induced by social structure comparatively underexplored\cite{persona_aligned_2025}.
 In parallel, belief propagation and group cognition research has long examined how individual judgments accumulate through interaction and shape collective cognitive structure.
-Classical formulations typically update beliefs via linear or weighted aggregation rules, and some extensions introduce probabilistic beliefs to represent uncertainty\cite{bayesian_teaching_llm_2026}.
-Within language-model-based multi-agent frameworks, however, belief updating is often embedded implicitly in generation behavior or implemented through heuristics, which makes it difficult to systematically characterize uncertainty as an explicit state and to study how its effects compound over time\cite{huang2024_bayesagent, llm_bayes_update_2025, uncertainty_propagation_2025}.
-Psychological and affective factors further complicate this picture, as they are widely regarded as influential drivers of information processing and social judgment\cite{gross1998_emotion, picard1997_affective}.
-Empirical findings indicate that emotional state, anxiety level, and self-perception can substantially alter how individuals receive, interpret, and evaluate information\cite{pnas_cognitive_bias_2024, mitigating_bias_multiagent_2024}.
+Classical formulations typically update beliefs via linear or weighted aggregation rules, and some extensions introduce probabilistic beliefs to represent uncertainty~\cite{bayesian_teaching_llm_2026}.
+Within language-model-based multi-agent frameworks, however, belief updating is often embedded implicitly in generation behavior or implemented through heuristics, which makes it difficult to systematically characterize uncertainty as an explicit state and to study how its effects compound over time~\cite{huang2024_bayesagent,llm_bayes_update_2025,uncertainty_propagation_2025}.
+Psychological and affective factors further complicate this picture, as they are widely regarded as influential drivers of information processing and social judgment~\cite{gross1998_emotion,picard1997_affective}.
+Empirical findings indicate that emotional state, anxiety level, and self-perception can substantially alter how individuals receive, interpret, and evaluate information~\cite{pnas_cognitive_bias_2024,mitigating_bias_multiagent_2024}.
 Several multi-agent models have begun to incorporate emotion- or psychology-related variables as agent attributes to simulate information distortion and judgment volatility observed in real social settings.
-In most cases, however, these factors are treated as static perturbations, and the coupling between affective states, perceived social structure, and belief diffusion remains insufficiently explored\cite{modeling_interpersonal_2024, llm_agent_mental_health_2025}.
+In most cases, however, these factors are treated as static perturbations, and the coupling between affective states, perceived social structure, and belief diffusion remains insufficiently explored~\cite{modeling_interpersonal_2024,llm_agent_mental_health_2025}.